skahal/Buildron/creating-a-mod-tutorial.md

 * * Version control mode, select "Visible Meta Files"
 * * Assert serialization mode, select "Force Text"
 * Change your msbuild to copy your .dlls to your  Assets/references folder.
+* Remember to mark your assets with an asset bundle with same name of your mod project.

+* Tags
+* * There two special tags used on Buildron and mods: "Build" ans "User".
+If you use them on your mod you should define the both as the first tags on your tag manager.
+The first should be "Build" and the second should be "User".
+This is necessary because Unity use the tags index on tag manager to search the game objects.